johnstaveley/SecurityEssentials/Developer README.md

 ------------------
 * Create a new build pipeline in Azure Devops and reference file azure-pipelines.yml from this solution
 * Create the following pipeline variables as follows:
-	+ AppServiceName - Name of the app service resource in Azure
+	+ AppServiceName - Name of the app service resource in Azure e.g. securityessentialsint
-	+ AdminEmailAddresses - email addresses for the approval steps
+	+ AdminEmailAddresses - email addresses for notifications and alerts
 	+ AzureLocation - location of azure data centre e.g. UKSouth
 	+ CloudFlareAuthEmail - Username for Cloudflare
-	+ CloudFlareUserServiceKey - Password for Cloudflare
+	+ CloudFlareUserServiceKey - Service Key for Cloudflare
 	+ CloudFlareZoneName - Zone id in Cloudflare
 	+ DeveloperIpAddress - IP address of any developer that needs to access the backend database
 	+ EnvironmentName - environment short hand, e.g. int, qa, uat, prod